pumasight/walleth/README.md

 # Working Solution: [WallEth version 0.37](https://github.com/walleth/walleth/releases/tag/0.37) ❤ Trezor 1.6.1
--released 2018 Jun 13 (build flavor no-GEth No-Analytics -For-FDroid -OnlineRelease)
+- Released 2018 Jun 13 (build flavor no-GEth No-Analytics -For-FDroid -OnlineRelease)

-To save anyone else out there with ERC20 wallets hopelessly stuck on an old Trezor firmware, I present to you... what worked for us.
+To save anyone else out there with ERC* token wallets hopelessly stuck on an old Trezor firmware, I present to you... what worked for us.
 We gratefully stand on the shoulders of the Trezor and reddit communities and are happy to let you know there is a (probably time-sensitive) escape from your financial woes.
 Again, [TL;DR](#too-long-didnt-read) pre-built WallΞTH is below.

 I urge you to build yourself to cut out me as a middleman between you and your coin.
 This walkthrough's target audience is intended for pure beginners.
 On we go: